-You will be billed New School tuition for the fall 2017 and spring 2018 semesters as you normally would and can take with you any federal and institutional aid you have been awarded.
-In the spring 2018 semester, your New School tuition will also cover
+You will be billed New School tuition for the first, second, and third semesters as you normally would and can take with you any federal and institutional aid you have been awarded.
+In the second semester, your New School tuition will also cover

 your housing expenses in Costa Rica as well as two meals a day at no additional cost to you.

 You will travel to ICADS (Institute for Central American Development Studies) in Costa Rica and live with a Costa Rican family.

 You will take courses and interact with students from Lang and other schools across the United States.